 Case currently not proceeding to prosecution: The results of the DNA testing provided no new information or investigative leads to law enforcement and the case therefore is not proceeding to prosecution.
 For example, there were no CODIS hits to identify a new suspect or to confirm a previously identified suspect.
 This includes cases where the suspect claims any sexual contact was consensual.
 In addition, cases where the statute of limitations had expired are also included in this category.

 Non-reporting SAK: As outlined in the project methodology, per Wisc.
 Stat.
 175.405 non-reporting SAKs in law enforcement possession after July 1, 2011 where a suspect had not been identified were required to be tested.
-To respect the choice of the victims in these cases to not engage with the criminal justice system, victims were not notified of testing results.
-This also includes cases where the victim initially reported but later chose not to proceed with the investigation or prosecution.
+To respect the choice of the survivors in these cases to not engage with the criminal justice system, survivors were not notified of testing results.
+This also includes cases where the survivor initially reported but later chose not to proceed with the investigation or prosecution.

 Notification might not be appropriate: After a case review by the local jurisdiction, information specific to the survivor or dynamics of the case suggest that it might not be safe or appropriate to offer notification at this time.
 Survivors always have the option to request information about the testing of their SAK by contacting the local law enforcement agency, local sexual assault service provider, or through By Your Side.